 Discretionary Spending Limit Adjustment

-The Consolidated Appropriations Act, 2018, enacted on March 23, 2018, contained a provision termed the “Wildfire and Disaster Funding Adjustment”.
-This provision does two things, by amending the Balanced Budget and Emergency Deficit Control Act of 1985:
+The Consolidated Appropriations Act, 2018 was enacted on March 23, 2018, and contained a provision termed the “Wildfire and Disaster Funding Adjustment”.
+This provision did two things by amending section 251 of the Balanced Budget and Emergency Deficit Control Act of 1985:

 (1) The Act increases the amount that may be designated as “disaster” by adding a new definition for the ten-year average level by which disaster funding is calculated.